cambridge-cares/TheWorldAvatar/Agents/FilterAgent/README.md

 }
 ```

-Once the service config has been placed, spin up the stack as per the [documented workflow](../../Deploy/stacks/dynamic/stack-manager/README.md).
+Spin up a stack as per the [documented workflow](../../Deploy/stacks/dynamic/stack-manager/README.md).
 The filter agent should be spun up along with the entire stack.
 There is no need to build or deploy the filter agent and its image separately.

 Here, `my-filter-queries` is a directory containing `.sparql` template queries that will be used for the filtering.
 An example of such is the following.